jbee/jbee.github.io/lex/index.md

 constraints, like a exact length limitation.
 These can be checked at a later compilation stage.

+The implementation is based on fundamentel programing concepts that are easy to port to about any language.

 ## Rules
 Rules are byte instructions designed to give the